Whiteknight/ParserObjects/docs/v3/parser_usage.md

 ## General Visiting

 Because a single parser may be reused multiple times during composition, parsers form a *directed graph* instead of a tree.
-The use of the `Deferred` parser means that graphs may be `cyclic`.
+The use of the special `Deferred` parser means that graphs may be `cyclic`.
 If you are trying to create a visitor to traverse a parser graph, you must account for duplicate visits and cycles.
 The `FindParserVisitor` (used for the `.FindNamed()` and `.Replace()` methods above) and the `BnfStringifyVisitor` (used for the `.ToBnf()` method above) are good examples of visiting the graph and doing analysis or modification.

 ## Handling End-Of-Input